Identity Access Management (IAM) vs. Privileged Access Management (PAM): Why IAM Alone Won’t Cut It

 For an access management strategy to work, it must execute security policies without causing friction for your workforce.
 A unified access solution will allow you to grant and track access for both general and privileged users with:

-- Role-based access control.
+- Role-based access control (RBAC).
 Restrict network access to authorized users based on their role within the organization, helping to enforce the principle of least privilege.
 This includes tools for enabling and disabling both privileged and standard business accounts and granting and revoking access rights for all users across devices, applications, and platforms.

 - Automated provisioning.
 Replace tedious manual tasks with automated processes to remove administrative busywork for DevOps.
 Admins can grant access, including privileged access, in a time-bound manner.
 Automatically adding or removing access as roles change helps avoid privilege creep and improves policy adherence.